Emergence of bond-dependent highly anisotropic magnetic interactions in Sr$_4$RhO$_6$: a theoretical study: Methods

-Non-spin polarised tight-binding (TB) Hamiltonian ($H_\text{TB}$) was calculated by projecting onto all the five Rh-$d$ orbitals using the Wannierization procedure~\cite{wannier90} and is shown in Fig.~\ref{fig:fig02}(a).
-Crystal field matrix on site $i$ ($\Delta^\text{ CF}_i$) is extracted from the onsite part of $H_\text{TB}$.
-We estimated the Coulomb matrix elements $U_{ijkl}$($\omega$ = 0) within the constrained random phase approximation (cRPA) by neglecting the screening effects for all the five Rh $d$ orbitals, states corresponding to which are energetically well-separated form other states~\cite{crpa1,crpa2,crpa3}.
-This provides $U$ = 2.474 eV and $J_\text{H}$ = 0.106 eV which was further used in our multi-band Hubbard model.
+Non spin polarised tight-binding (TB) Hamiltonian ($H_\text{TB}$) in local axes framework (see Fig.~\ref{fig:fig01}(b)) was calculated by projecting onto all the five Rh-$d$ orbitals using the Wannierization procedure~\cite{wannier90} and is shown in Fig.~\ref{fig:fig02}(a).
+On the two symmetry in-equivalent Rh sites, octahedron are rotated around the $C_3$-axis which is along crystallographic \bm{$c$} axis.
+We choose the local axes (\bm{$x$}, \bm{$y$}, \bm{$z$}) along oxygen atoms on one of the Rh site obeying \bm{$c$} = \bm{$x$} + \bm{$y$} + \bm{$z$} and rotate these axes on the other Rh site by a unitary transformation to obtain the identical form of CF matrix on the two sites.
+Crystal field matrix on a site $i$ ($\Delta^\text{ CF}_i$) is extracted from the onsite part of $H_\text{TB}$ obeys crystals $C_3$ symmetry.
+To extract the SOC strength ($\lambda$), we fit the $ab$ $inito$ band structure, where the SOC was included at the self-consistent level, with $H_\text{TB}$ after adding the onsite $H_{\text{soc}}$ = $\sum_i \lambda \bm L_i \cdot \bm s_i$ term~\cite{qqgu}.
+The fitting is shown in Fig.~\ref{fig:fig02}(C) with the inset showing the fitting near the Fermi level.
+It brings $\lambda$ = 90 meV.
+This vaue is smaller than the considered value for iso-electronic $\alpha$-RuCl$_3$ ($\lambda$ = 140 meV) ~\cite{rucl3_method,rucl3_ref} and a recently estimated value of 175 meV for Rh atom~\cite{soc_est}.
+However, on a later stage, we will show that considering these three values does not bring any qualitative changes in the magnetic interactions and hence, for rest of the discussion in the manuscript we choose $\lambda$ = 140 meV.
+We estimate the Coulomb matrix elements $U_{ijkl}$($\omega$ = 0) within the constrained random phase approximation (cRPA).
+To this end, we neglect the screening effects for all the five Rh $d$ orbitals states which are energetically well-separated form other states~\cite{crpa1,crpa2,crpa3}.
+The estimated parameters are $U$ = 2.474 eV and $J_\text{H}$ = 0.106 eV which were further used in our multi-band Hubbard model.